 SIM Swap

-What it is: Attacker takes over your phone number.
+What it is: An attacker takes control of your phone number.

 Impact: